-Alright, I’m posting the current stable Bass Abyss game now before I get started with new stuff.
+All right, I’m publishing the current stable version of Bass Abyss before I get started with new stuff.

-I know myself I’ve reacted like this quite impatiently in the past.
-Not vocal enough to embarrass myself though.
+I’ve reacted like this very often in the past.
+Not vocal enough to embarrass me though.

-And it is not really my style to post an update like this, but really, weeks just kept going and going, and I had to accept I was not near to finish the changes I wanted to do before working in actual new content.
-So I just decided to stop, assemble an stable release and post it online before, you know, breaking it again into some work in progress state.
+And it is not really my style to post an update like this, but really, weeks just kept going and going, and I had to accept I was not near to finish the changes I wanted to do before working on actual new content.
+So I just decided to stop, assemble a stable release and post it online before, you know, breaking it again into some alpha state.
 This should give me some time before I get too anxious to update again.

 But if you’re really curious, here’s a list of the stuff that kept me so busy.

 A new Screen system.
 Essentially I got rid of a lot of timeline-based navigation.
 Now it is all code-based.